techmyth/techmyth.github.io/content/posts/pwsh-vmware-powercli-get-datastore-info.en.md

 PS C:\Users\jocolon>
 ```

-After the connection is established you can use the **“Get-Datastore”** command.
+After the connection is established you can use the `Get-Datastore` command.

 ```text
 PS C:\Users\jocolon> Get-Datastore